 1. Opt for an open-door policy

 Open door policy acts as a key factor for motivating employees.
-In order to generate a friendly environment and ensure employee well-being, one must opt for an open-door policy.
+Also, it generates a friendly environment and ensures employee well-being.
 This directly makes the managing authority more approachable.

-Opting for an open-door policy also ensures employees that they have direct support.
+Opting for an open-door policy also ensures employees have direct support.
 They have someone to whom they can reach out.
 They also get to know that feedback is welcome.

 An open door policy helps in bridging the gap between direct communication with the managing authorities.
 Also, there is less wastage of time as the decision is taken then and there.

 One can avoid an entire conflict just by becoming a good listener.
 Not only in professional but also in personal life.
 One should act respectfully towards other people by listening to and understanding their opinions.

 Instead of arguing with other employees, one can also choose the other way around.
 One can simply listen and understand the point that his colleague may be trying to convey.
 This may prevent a conflict from happening.
 Hence to know how to deal with bad-tempered employees is to know the importance of listening.

 In order to wipe out bad tempers and encourage a calm temperament amongst employees, practising teamwork is the best option available.
 Practising teamwork helps in building closer relationships among employees.
 Teamwork indirectly increases acceptance and tolerance for other people’s opinions.
 Moreover, all employees get to know each other better.